Business Management Guide

 Deans, Directors and Department Heads are responsible for the accuracy and reliability of their departments’ payroll.
 Although much of the responsibility for preparing the payroll in the department is delegated to staff, department heads need to be familiar with the system.
 Department managers must ensure that all University employees are paid in a timely and accurate manner.

 Employees are responsible for recording their time in the OMNI HR system or on a Time and Leave report (time sheet or card), as applicable, in accordance with the University policy.
-All payable time should ultimately be entered and approved in OMNI HR, which serves as the official pay and leave record of the University.
+All payable time should ultimately be entered and approved in OMNI HR, which serves as the official pay and leave record of the university.
 When errors occur, employees should immediately contact their Department representative for advice on the appropriate corrective action.

 (Policy 4-OP-D-2-E – Payroll)